Overview of Insurance Fraud and Helpful Resources for Investigations

 Insurance Information Institute – Links to state and national associations.

-Insurance NewsNet – Up-to-the-minute industry news, analysis and commentary.
-Reliable, focused information from more than 12,000 sources.
+Insurance NewsNet – Up-to-the-minute industry news, analysis, and commentary.

 Please note that state information lines change frequently.
 The numbers below may be out of date, so check the state’s website for the most recent phone number.

 - Arizona (602) 255-5400